Aviators Beach Reading List

 African Sky (eBook) – Tony Park

-Rhodesia, 1943.
-The body of parachute instructor and local celebrity, Felicity Langham, has been found brutally raped and murdered.
-The police have arrested the most obvious suspect, a black man named Innocent.
-But it turns out, he is.
-WPC Pip Lovejoy is convinced that there's more to this case than meets the eye, and is determined to obtain justice for the murdered woman.
+In 1943 Rhodesia, the body of Felicity Langham, a parachute instructor and local celebrity, is discovered brutally raped and murdered.
+The police have apprehended the most apparent suspect, a black man named Innocent, but he is, in fact, innocent.
+WPC Pip Lovejoy is certain that there's more to this case than it seems and is resolute in seeking justice for the slain woman.

 When Pip and Bryant's investigations collide, a much more serious crime becomes apparent.
 The man behind it, Reitz, believes that if Hitler can cull the Jews, he can cull the blacks.
 Reitz and his team have discovered a poison so deadly that a single drop of it can kill a man in less than a minute.
 Their plan is to detonate this poison bomb during an RAF passing out parade, killing a thousand pilots.
 This in turn would likely lead to civil war in South Africa.
 Reitz's aim is to create an independent Afrikaner-controlled South Africa, and he doesn't care what lengths he has to go to achieve it.